 Offset mortgages mitigate risk.
 Mortgage offset accounts and a savings account are categorised as cash accounts.
 Utilising an offset account will provide room for you to increase returns without increasing your risks.

 You will save on taxes.
 Interest earned on a savings account will be taxed.
 There is no tax on the interest you will save on your mortgage offset account.

 How to use an offset account With Your Mortgage Effectively

 Direct deposit into your offset account.
 You can connect your debit card to your offset account and use it as your transaction account, then tell your employer to make direct deposits into your offset account.
 Interest is accumulated on a daily basis on the offset account, so even if the balance changes on a regular basis, you’ll still be able to save on interest.

 Offset account and credit card payments.
 The more money that is in your offset account, the more you will save in the long run as long as it is relatively untouched.
 If you are disciplined, you can use a credit card to defer expenses by strategically using their interest-free payment period.
 It is important that the balance is paid in full when due since you do not want to incur interest charges on the credit card.

 Savings go directly into your offset account.
 Extra savings will work harder for you in a offset account.
 The interest rate on your home loan will most likely be higher than the rate on your savings account, allowing you to pay income tax on the interest earned and allocating additional funds into the offset account.

-For more information about how to manage your finances and take the pain out of the loans process, contact your local specialised broker.
+For more information about how to manage your finances and how to use an offset account to take the pain out of the loans process, contact your home loans for medical professionals broker today!
 They will be able to help you find the right loan options for your needs at the best possible price as well as gaining you access to the exclusive Medico Packs as they are available only through brokers.
-Call us on 1300 375 656 for a confidential chat or email us at firstname.lastname@example.org and one of our loan specialists will be in touch shortly.
+Call us on 1300 375 656 for a confidential chat or email us at email@example.com and one of our loan specialists will be in touch shortly.